 "Sounds great," Wren said.
-A few tears fell, making Albus feel like he was doing something wrong.
+She wiped away tears, making Albus feel like he was doing something wrong.

-"She threw such a fit, Al. It was so unlike her."

-Wren sniffed again.
-"If I go back to the Inn and throw a bigger fit, do you think she'd let us stay?"
+"Now she wants to sell the house.
+If I throw a bigger fit, do you think she'd let us stay?"

 Albus put his arm around her so he wouldn't have to see the tears.
 "It's just a house," he said, not knowing what else to say.